 These professionals work alongside teachers, physicians, physical therapists, social workers, psychologists, and other healthcare and educational professionals.
 Speech-Language Pathologists and Audiologist are in demand for full-time employment as well as part-time and per diem opportunities.

-Audiologist – A doctorate in Audiology is necessary to begin a profession as an audiologist.
-Audiologists must also be certified by the American Speech and Hearing Association and may be required to hold state licensure depending on the state in which one chooses to work.
+Audiology – A Doctorate in Audiology (AuD) is necessary to begin a profession as an audiologist.
+Audiologists must also be certified by the American Speech and Hearing Association (AHSA) and/or the American Academy of Audiology (AAA).
+Like their SLP counterparts, it may be required to hold state licensure depending on the state in which one chooses to work.

 The future outlook for both speech-language pathology and audiology is excellent.
 Click on the degree name to see the latest report from the Bureau of Labor Statistics.